Karol Mets: Later career

 On 2 October 2020, Mets signed a three-year contract with Saudi club Al-Ettifaq.
 On 10 August 2021, he signed a contract with Bulgarian club CSKA Sofia until the end of 2021–22 season.
 On 7 January 2022, Mets signed with Swiss club Zürich until June 2024.

 On 5 January 2023, Mets joined 2.
 Bundesliga club St. Pauli on loan from Zürich until the end of the season with an option to buy, which the club eventually bought at the end of season.
 Mets played all games of the 2023–24 season in the starting line-up, only missed out 2 games due to a red card.
 St. Pauli won the league and were promoted to the Bundesliga for the 2024–25 season.
 However, Mets only recorded 10 appearances in the Bundesliga before a knee injury he sustained in November 2024 resulted in him missing the rest of the season.

+On 17 July 2026, Mets signed a two-season contract with VfL Bochum in 2.
+Bundesliga.